 RSUH houses a Judaica reference library of more than 5,000 volumes in Russian, Yiddish, Hebrew, and English, for use by students, faculty, and the general reading public.

 The end of the Soviet Union provided an unprecedented opportunity to investigate materials on Jewish history and culture held in Soviet archives which had been unavailable to researchers for many decades.
 Project Judaica directs the Jewish Archival Survey (JAS) to locate, record, and describe Jewish archival resources throughout the former Soviet Union.
-The Jewish Archival Survey has published seven archival guides to date, covering Moscow, St. Petersburg (two volumes), Belarus, Kyiv (Kiev), the Vohlynia region of Ukraine, and the "Special Archive" of the Russian State Military Archives.
+The Jewish Archival Survey has published eight archival guides to date, covering Moscow, St. Petersburg, Belarus, Kyiv (Kiev), and various regions of Ukraine.
 Further guides are currently in progress.

 Project Judaica publishes a series of studies called Judaica Rossica, whose most recent volume was dedicated to Yiddish language and culture in the Soviet Union.
 It also publishes university-level Judaica textbooks in Russian for universities, including From Abraham to the Present: Lectures in Jewish History and Literature (edited by David E. Fishman and Burton Visotzky); Anthology of Hebrew Literature (edited by Hamutal Bar Yosef); Introduction to the Pentateuch (Igor Tantlevsky); and The Medieval Hebrew Book (Shimon Iakerson).

 RSUH is located at 6 Miusskaya Ploschad, Moscow.
-For more information, please contact Dr. Mark Kupovetsky at the above address, or by phone at (7) 495-250-6470.
+For more information, please contact Dr. Mark Kupovetsky at Judaica_Mark@mail.ru.

 In the United States, inquiries should be directed to the director of Project Judaica, Dr. David E. Fishman, email@example.com.